Quantivio/PyNotion/README.md

 ```

-# Setup for development
+# PyNotion Development Setup

-> ## Virtual environment setup with Poetry
+Follow these steps to set up your development environment for PyNotion:

-> 1. Create a fork of the repository
+## Virtual Environment with Poetry
-> 2. Clone the repository to your local machine
+1. Create a fork of the PyNotion repository
-`git clone git@github.com:<username>/PyNotion.git`
+2. Clone the repository to your local machine: `git clone git@github.com:<username>/PyNotion.git`
-> 3. Install poetry with `pip install poetry` or `pip3 install poetry`
+3. Install Poetry: `pip install poetry` or `pip3 install poetry`
-> 4. Navigate to the root of the project and run `poetry install`
+4. Navigate to the root of the project and run: `poetry install`

-> ## Setup Pre-commit hooks
+## Pre-commit Hooks
-> 1. Install pre-commit hooks `pre-commit install`
+1. Install pre-commit hooks: `pre-commit install`
-> 2. Migrate pre-commit configs `pre-commit migrate-config`
+2. Migrate pre-commit configurations: `pre-commit migrate-config`
-> 3. Incase of error run `git config --global --unset-all core.hooksPath` or `git config --unset-all core.hooksPath`
+3. If you encounter an error, run: `git config --global --unset-all core.hooksPath` or `git config --unset-all core.hooksPath`

-## Contribution Guidelines
+## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome contributions to PyNotion!
+Before making a major change, please open an issue to discuss your proposed changes.
+To submit a contribution, simply create a pull request.